-The latest base case scenario has been prepared to December 2009, with actual results, and forecasts to the end of 2011.
+The latest base case scenario has been prepared as at the end of 2009, with actual results to this date and forecasts for a three-year time span to the end of 2012.
 This time span is deemed appropriate as it shows both a short-term view of any adverse scenarios and also an impact over the medium-term during which actions would be taken if continued deterioration were to occur.